New England Music Camp

 The New England Music Camp (NEMC) is a summer camp for music students ages 11–18, located on 200 acre in Sidney, Maine, on the eastern shore of Messalonskee Lake in the Belgrade Lakes region.
-It was founded in 1937 on the site of the defunct Eastern Music Camp.
+It was founded in 1937 by Dr. Paul E. Wiggin and his wife Nina as a non-profit educational institution dedicated to the cultivation and refinement of musical skills in young people, on the site of the defunct Eastern Music Camp.

 The camp has facilities for some 200 campers as well as faculty and staff.
 It follows a balanced structure of musical training (in the morning) and standard athletic activities (in the afternoon) such as sailing, kayaking, archery, tennis, softball, soccer, volleyball, badminton etc. There are numerous concerts offered free to the public during its six-week season on site at the Bowl in the Pines or Alumni Hall (respectively, the camp's outdoor and indoor performance venues).

 New England Music Camp has many alumni move on to successful careers in music.
 NEMC alumni have won positions in the New York Philharmonic, the St. Louis Symphony, the Chicago Symphony, the Los Angeles Philharmonic, Orpheus Chamber Orchestra, the Cleveland Orchestra and the Houston Symphony.

 Music facilities

 Bowl in the Pines

-The Bowl in the Pines, North America's second largest outdoor amphitheater, is home to concerts by all of NEMC's performing groups every Saturday and on select Fridays at 3:00 p.m. for the entire camp season.
+The Bowl in the Pines, one of North America's largest open shell outdoor amphitheaters, is home to concerts by all of NEMC's performing groups every Saturday and on select Fridays at 3:00 p.m. for the entire camp season.
 The Symphony Band, Symphony Orchestra, Stage Band, and Jazz Ensemble rehearse on the bowl stage in the mornings.
 Backstage are several practice rooms, and the percussion, tuba, and bass studios.
 The bowl is also used for the annual talent shows, quad cabin activities, and more.